 At that point in my life, I didn’t know how to dust every week.
 (Seriously!
 When would someone do that?
 How would they remember when they did it last?
 Why would they even want to??)

 When I first embraced minimalism, I got rid of a lot of my decorations.
 Letting go of all the cutesy knickknacks meant I didn’t have to think about dusting.
 At that point in time, I needed to be able to solely focus on decluttering and moving things out of my house.

 Now that I’ve figured out how to clean the house regularly and actually enjoy doing it I’ve added a lot more to my walls.

-Accept were you are in your minimalist journey.
+Accept where you are in your minimalist journey.

-- If you need to remove everything off the walls so you have a sense of visual calm, that’s perfectly ok!
+- If you need to remove everything from the walls so you have a sense of visual calm, that’s perfectly ok!
 Take as much time as you need.